ali-gut/Kiroween-Submission/README.md

 - Conduct video calls via integrated LintasEdu SDK
 - Experience a mystical, Halloween-themed interface

-Dear Judges, please visit 'https://kiro.lintasedu.com//client.html' for easier access to our demo (fully working!) using the website above will save you from the hassle of setting up py dependency and changing config.js and .env to localhost. use https://kiro.lintasedu.com if the first link did not work.
+Dear Judges, please visit 'https://kiro.lintasedu.com' for easier access to our demo (fully working!) using the website above will save you from the hassle of setting up py dependency and changing config.js and .env to localhost.

 ## 📁 Project Structure